It’s World Suicide Prevention Day today (10th September).

 For more information about Northampton Hope Centre, visit their website to see how you can support their mission.

-For more updates on Soiltechnics, visit our News page to see our latest projects and initiatives.
+For more updates on Soiltechnics, visit our News page to see our latest projects and initiatives or get in touch with a member of our team today at enquiries@soiltechnics.net.

 Adjacent to Kings Cross Station and in the vibrant Coal Drops Yard, construction has been in full swing since 2018, and it is exciting to see the UK Google HQ come to life.
 But the design, ground preparation and ground investigations commenced long before this.